-As it exists today, almost unanimously Canandaiguans use private vehicles for daily transportation.
+As it exists today, almost unanimously, Canandaiguans use private vehicles for daily transportation.
 According to the ACS, 95.4% of Town of Canandaigua residents commute to work in a car, truck or van.
 Of the remaining residents, 4% of them work at home leaving less than 1% who commute by foot, bike, bus, and taxi.
-According to the Bureau of Transportation Statistics, the median Canandaigua Household will drive between 45 and 50 miles per day.23
+According to the Bureau of Transportation Statistics, the median Canandaigua Household will drive between 45 and 50 miles per day.
+Of course these statistics do not reflect the shift for many residents to working at home due to the Pandemic nor is it possible to know for how many this will become a permanent shift.